Investigating Antigram Behaviour using Distributional Semantics: Conclusion and Future Work

 \section{Conclusion and Future Work}

 The presented work aims to analyse antigrams and anagrams from the standpoint of NLP instead of treating them as subjects falling in the realm of logology (recreational linguistics).
-We propose a simple technique for detecting antigrams from pairs of anagrams using Word2Vec similarity.
+We propose a simple technique for detecting antigrams from pairs of anagrams using cosine semantic similarity.
 Our work is perhaps one of the first to explore this topic using distributional semantics.
-However, as can be seen from the paper, further research remains to be done in this area particularly involving multi-word anagrams.
-We propose basic ideas in the direction of anagram and antigram research and hope that future developments are undertaken towards it.
+However, as can be seen from the paper, further research remains to be done.
+Firstly, figuring out a way to use contextual representations instead of static ones, which in theory should provide better context for computing similarity.
+Second, a more sophisticated approach to this problem could be to frame it as a text classification task.
+We could then take advantage of much larger models such as LLaMA \cite{touvron2023llama} which have demonstrated impressive zero/few-shot performance across a range of tasks.
+Ultimately, in this paper, we propose basic ideas in the direction of anagram and antigram research and hope that future developments are undertaken towards it with implications for probing the reasoning abilities of large language models.